 This program is for Oregon licensed educators.
-Candidates can either complete the 14-credit endorsement as a stand-alone program or as a track in the Master of Science in Education degree.
-The endorsement sequence comprises 12 course credits in reading theory and practice and a 2-credit practicum.
+Candidates can either complete the 14-credit endorsement as a stand-alone program, or as a track in the Master of Science in Education degree.
+The endorsement sequence comprises 12 course credits in reading theory and practice, and a two-credit practicum.
 Below is a listing of the courses that lead to the endorsement.

-Upon completion of coursework and practicum, a Reading Intervention Specialist Endorsement candidate is required to pass the Praxis II Reading Specialist exam.
-Corban University will then recommend the candidate for the endorsement to Teachers' Standard and Practices Commission (TSPC) and the candidate applies directly to TSPC for the added endorsement to his/her license.
-(If the candidate holds a Basic or Standard teaching license, he or she is eligible for the endorsement upon passing the exam and completing a practicum.
-The candidate applies directly to TSPC with no program recommendation required.)
+Following completion of coursework and practicum, a Reading Intervention Specialist Endorsement candidate is required to pass the Praxis II Reading Specialist exam.
+Corban University will then recommend the candidate for the endorsement to Teachers' Standard and Practices Commission (TSPC) and the candidate will then apply directly to TSPC for the added endorsement to their license (If the candidate holds a Basic or Standard teaching license, they are eligible for the endorsement after passing the exam and completing a practicum.
+The candidate applies directly to TSPC with no program recommendation required).

-Note: Though there is a policy limit of six "track" credits transferable from another institution for ESOL and Literacy (and nine Core credits).
-Students may transfer in up to 14 if they have completed an endorsement program with another institution.
-In these cases, however, the student must complete all Core coursework for the M.S.Ed. at Corban.
+Note: Though there is a policy limit of six "track" credits transferable from another institution for ESOL and Literacy (and nine core credits), students may transfer in up to 14 credits if they have completed an endorsement program with another institution.
+In these cases, however, the student must complete all core coursework for the M.S.Ed. at Corban.